I’m Owed Back Child Support. What Is a Verified Entry of Support Judgment?

 The expectation of Colorado courts regarding child support is that the person obligated to pay will follow court orders and do so.
 Unfortunately, the reality is that not everyone pays, whether on time or at all.
 In situations in which there are support arrears, various remedies are available to the recipient, one of which is the filing of a Verified Entry of Support Judgment.

 Pursuant to C.R.S.
 14-10-122, each payment of child support due and owing becomes a “judgment” if it is not paid.
 The question then becomes how to enforce that judgment.
 In instances in which there are child support arrears, statute makes it relatively easy to memorialize that judgment into a written document such that it can be enforced.
-To do so, the recipient, whether on their own or with the assistance of a Colorado family law attorney, will need to draft the Verified Entry of Support Judgment, which is a standard form that can be obtained from the state Judicial Branch website.
+To do so, the recipient, whether on their own or with the assistance of a Denver family law lawyer, will need to draft the Verified Entry of Support Judgment, which is a standard form that can be obtained from the state Judicial Branch website.
 They will also need to draft an Affidavit of Arrears, which will set forth specifically what payments have been missed and an aggregate accounting of what is owed in back child support.

 In addition to the verified entry and the arrears affidavit, the recipient may also need to provide a payment history from the Family Support Registry, which is a central, pass-through entity into which child support is paid and then disseminated to the payee.
 If the Family Support Registry is not used, attorneys will often put together a spreadsheet using “Legal Math” software, which will also be attached.
 Pursuant to statute, interest accrues on a child support judgment (each payment missed) at the rate of 12% per year, compounded monthly.
 In cases in which the arrears are quite old, attorneys will often include an interest calculation in the verified entry and the Legal Math printout.
 This interest becomes part of the judgment and also continues to accrue after judgment enters.